chanzo/script-launcher/src/README.md

 # Script Launcher

 Enhance your **package.json** scripts with features like: menus, functions, arrays, concurrency and many more.
-The features of Script Launcher are specialized in such a way, that working with Mac, Linux and Windows will be seamless experience.
+The features of Script Launcher are specialized in such a way, that working with Mac, Linux and Windows can be seamless experience.

 Use the examples from the [table of contents](#table-of-contents) to get familiar with these features.